UNC-Libraries/SCTS-Documentation/Labelling and Putting Stuff Away.md

 ## How do I access ArchivesSpace?

-To access ArchivesSpace, go to https://aspace.lib.unc.edu:4433/ and sign in using your Onyen and password or the reading room account.
+To access ArchivesSpace, go to https://aspace.lib.unc.edu:4433/ and sign in using your Onyen and password.

 <!-- It works best if you open Access first, and from Access open the Location Database.